-It is customary, especially in Episcopal Churches, to paint the front doors red.
-The reason for this is obscure, but there are several proposed explanations.
-The most whimsical of these explanations is that, once upon a time, painting the doors of a building red signified that the mortgage had been paid in full.
+It is customary, especially in Episcopal Churches, to paint the doors red.
+The reason for this is obscure.
+There are several proposed explanations.
+The most mundane is that once upon a time painting the doors of a building red signified that the mortgage had been paid in full.

-Finally, red represents the fire of the Holy Spirit.
-When we enter the church, we place our lives in the protection of the gift-giving Spirit who births the church and us as its members, and who comforts, strengthens, challenges, refines, and transforms us.
-Every Sunday that we are about to hear the Scriptures, inspired by the Holy Spirit, read and proclaimed.
+Red also represents the fire of the Holy Spirit.
+When we enter the church we place our lives in the sphere of the gift-giving Spirit who births the church and comforts, strengthens, challenges, refines, and transforms us.

 The red doors of churches have traditionally indicated sanctuary refuge, safety, and hospitality.
 We hope you find all of these at St. Barnabas.

 The windows of the doors leading into our worship space are etched with the Jerusalem Cross.
 The Jerusalem Cross was first used sometime around 1100 A.D.

 The design incorporates five Greek crosses.
 The larger central cross stands for the person of Christ and the four smaller crosses are the four Gospels proclaimed to the four corners of the earth, beginning in Jerusalem.

 Together, they symbolize our focus on Christ and our commitment to proclaiming his good news to the world.

 As we enter the church for worship the Jerusalem Cross on the doors reminds us that our worship here participates in the worship of the heavenly Jerusalem and that Christian hope is grounded in our citizenship in that City.

 The Lion’s Head